Malobika8/All-In-One/DSA/DS/Graph/BFS.md

 # BFS

-Queue is used with visited array.
+- Queue is used with a visited array.
+- Finds equidistant nodes.